-Dawson’s Early Childhood program, which incorporates preschool through prekindergarten, is designed to spark curiosity and an excitement for learning in young children that will last them a lifetime.
+Dawson’s Early Childhood program is designed to spark curiosity and an excitement for learning in young children that will last them a lifetime.
 It is here that we begin to lay the foundation for their educational journey, developing and nurturing their sense of wonder, inspiration and curiosity.

 Click on the link below to view the full curriculum guide for Dawson's Early Childhood program, which is guided by the National Association of Independent School's Essential Capacities for the 21st Century.

 The National Association of Education for Young Children (NAEYC) recommends early childhood programs to maintain a 1:10 ratio.
 At Dawson, we value the importance of our students receiving individualized attention and therefore we maintain a 1:9 ratio.
 Each of our classrooms has a highly qualified lead teacher and an assistant teacher.